-Form that moment on I decided to take the gym and running seriously as a way of getting ready for those long and challenging hikes.
+From that moment on, I decided to take the gym and running seriously as a way of getting ready for those long and challenging hikes.

-At around June 2015 I started hearing some of the people that often went on hikes with the same group as I did about some international expedition.
-They were about to stat getting ready to reach the summits of some of the most iconic summits of Mexico.
+In around June 2015 I started hearing about some of the people that often went on hikes with the same group as I did on some international expedition.
+They were about to start getting ready to reach the summits of some of the most iconic summits of Mexico.

-From hearing them I learned that these are nothing like te ones in Guatemala.
+From hearing them, I learned that these are nothing like the ones in Guatemala.
 During that trip they were going to experience snow and use all the equipment that goes with it for the first time.
 Two of those volcanoes are above 5,000 msnm (here in Guatemala the highest one is Tajumulco at 4.222 msnm).

 This meant a lot of physical, psychological and technical training (as well as spending tons of money in specialized equipment).
 Since the trip was going to happen on January 2016 they had to start training in August 2015.